Lo-Fi Python

 This function imports the price of Cardano cryptocurrency from cryptoprices.cc.

-Import the Market Cap of a Cryptocurrency with IMPORTDATA
+Import the Market Cap of ADA Cryptocurrency with IMPORTDATA

 =IMPORTDATA("https://cryptoprices.cc/ADA/MCAP")